 Edamame is an immature soybean you can eat straight from the pods.
 The common way many like to enjoy this healthy vegetable is by boiling them in saltwater.
 However, you can switch it up a little and make them spicy instead.

 These beans are naturally sweet and soft with a nutty undertone.
 Add some heat to them by sautéing them with some garlic, chili, and any spicy sauce you have.
 You can make some for appetizers and use the rest as toppings for noodles, salads, stir fry dishes, or even sushi.

 Make a restaurant-worthy appetizer for your dinner in less than 20 minutes.
-This recipe features clams, onions, and ginger steamed in sake, an exquisite Japanese drink known for its light fruity taste.
+This recipe features clams (any clam varieties), onions, and ginger steamed in sake, an exquisite Japanese drink known for its light fruity taste.

 This delicious dish is the perfect appetizer for cold winter nights.
 Nothing warms you up quicker than a toasty bowl of savory clam soup with a sweet aroma.
 You can add a little bit of chili pepper for some extra heat to make it even better.

 Top 6 Flavorful And Unique Thai Appetizers To Spice Up Your Meal

 There are a hundred dishes to begin a Thai meal, so get ready to be blown away by the exotic and balanced mixture of contrasting flavors.
 These Thai appetizers all carry layers of sweet, sour, and spicy flavors that make them astonishingly addicting and original.